Gavin-Rockwood/SuperconductingCircuits.jl/docs/src/index.md

 hero:
   name: "SuperconductingCircuits.jl"
-  tagline: A pure Julia package for modeling the dynamics of superconducting circuits.
+  tagline: A VERY IN DEVELOPMENT pure Julia package for modeling the dynamics of superconducting circuits.
   actions:
     - theme: brand
       text: Getting Started